SharePoint Under Siege

 The alerts hit the wire like a flash flood.
 On July 20th, CISA and Microsoft issued urgent guidance on a critical SharePoint vulnerability, CVE-2025-53770.
 The technical details are stark: a flaw allowing for Remote Code Execution.
 In plain English, it means an attacker can run their own code on your server, effectively taking control.

-For any organization using SharePoint, this is a code-red situation.
+For any organisation using SharePoint, this is a code-red situation.
 SharePoint is often the central nervous system of a business—the vault where your "crown jewel" data, intellectual property, and sensitive collaborations are stored.

 The immediate advice is clear: patch now.
 But in my line of work, the first alert is rarely the whole story.
 The real lesson isn't just about this single patch; it's about the dangerous, reactive cycle that so many businesses are trapped in.